 This is excellent advice from Ursula Le Guin.
 As Le Guin says, ‘you really can’t shift between detached and involved authorial voice within one piece.’
 The reason for this is that the two create very different effects and the transition is always jarring.

-If you want to shift POV often in your story, it is best to either use third person point of view (either limited or omniscient) or to use first person but tell alternate sections from different characters’ perspectives.
+If you want to shift POV often in your story, it is best to either use third person point of view or to alternate first person sections told from different characters’ viewpoints.
 Michael Cunningham does this in A Home at the End of the World, simply titling alternate chapters using each of his three main characters’ names.